Anatta336/driven-decals/Documentation~/DrivenDecals.md

 * Support for multi-object editing and undo.

 ## Key Limitations
-* Decal generation is relatively slow, so not recommended as a way to dynamically place bullet holes or other effects during gameplay.
+* Decal mesh generation is relatively slow.
+This system is not recommended as a way to dynamically place bullet holes or other effects during gameplay.
-* Inefficient compared to methods available to deferred renderers such as the high definition render pipeline (HDRP).
+* Once the decal mesh is generated it remains as it is and will not adapt to the other meshes changing.
+This system will not work nicely with skinned mesh renderers or other meshes that get distorted at runtime.

 ## Changelog
 [Human-friendly changelog](CHANGELOG.md)